ILIAS-eLearning/ILIAS/Services/Mail/README.md

 and pass a comma separated string of recipients.

 #### Supported Recipient String Examples

-The following recipient address types are supported:

-* Email addresses
-* Usernames
-* String representations of mailing lists
-* Group repository object titles (as long as they are globally unique)
-* String representations of local roles in courses and groups
-* String representations of roles in general

 The following mailbox addresses work for sending an email to the user with the login john.doe and email address jd@mail.com.